aucad/aml-networks/readme.md

 ## Setup

+This repo includes submodules.
+Clone it, [including its submodules](https://stackoverflow.com/a/4438292).

 Required Python environment: 3.8 or 3.9 [^1]

 [^1]: This is a hard requirement.
 Numpy requires >= 3.8; robust XGBoost relies on Python features removed after 3.9.